jihongliu2024/jihongliu.github.io/_pages/conference-2021.md

 Poster awards: Graduate students and ECRs will be eligible for 1 of 3 poster prizes awarded to commemorate work that exemplifies open science approaches to bioinformatics.

+## Conference software
+* Zoom - the Zoom app can be downloaded for free.
+All attendess will be sent links for events
+* [Rocket.chat](https://rocket.chat/) - all attendees will receive a month subscription of Rocket.chat
+* [Gather.town](https://gather.town/) - attendees will receive an invite to attend the virtual poster session

-### Accessibility
+## Accessibility
 Primary conference language: English (our conference platforms allow for attendees to self-aggregate into channels for language options driven by the attendee community)

 Recorded presentations will premiere with edited and cleaned closed captioning.
-Presentations will also be provided in PowerPoint format with alternative text provided for figures.
+Presentations will also be provided in Powerpoint format with alternative text provided for figures.

 The Q&A Session will have Zoom provided live captioning and all questions and speaker answers will be recorded (and formalized) in a shared document format, providing a lasting resource for reference.

 Attendees will be guided with instructions to make accessible versions of their posters.
 Poster formats that allow for screen reading software and alternative text will be required, along with (optional) attendee voice-overs introducing/describing their posters.

-## Conference Diversity Goals

-Country of residence and research topics will be considered in the final decision for attendees.

-All decisions regarding attendees will be to maximize the diversity of the conference program.

-## Selection Process

-Expected attendee max.
-150 with the following breakdown:

-* Graduate Students (50%)
-* Early Career Researchers (33%)
-* Principal Investigators (17%)

-Should attendee interest exceed our limit of 150 participants, we select attendees based on the following rubrics:

-Graduate students and ECRs

-* willingness to participate conference surveys
-* response to the question: "How do you expect that attending the *Holistic Bioinformatic Approaches used in Microbiome Research* will enhance your research and/or studies?
-(Max.
-240 characters)"
-* country of current research institution
-* interest in supplying a poster presentation
-* participation or use of BVCN contents

-Principal Investigators

-* willingness to participate conference surveys
-* response to the question: "Please provide a brief summary of your views regarding **good** mentorship of early career researchers, including your commitment to inclusive mentorship and practices in support of diversity and equity.
-(Max.
-360 characters)"
-* country of current research institution
-* interest in supplying a poster presentation

 # Sponsors